teamapp-ai/teamapp-ai.github.io/pricing.md

     live within a couple of hours!"
 - question: How does annual billing work?
 What is the currency and contract term?
   answer: |-
     You can choose from monthly or annual billing, payable in advance.
-Annual pricing is discounted 22-29% on monthly pricing.
+Annual pricing is discounted 17-22% on monthly pricing.

     Pricing shown above is US$.

     There is no contract term beyond the billing cycle.
-We want you to continue to use #stratapp because you love it, not because we locked you into a 3 or 5 year contract.
+On annual billing, your active teams are billed annually in advance.
+As you activate more teams in #team, these are billed pro-rata for the balance of the year, so you can easily manage all of your teams to one annual billing cycle.

+    Deactivated teams automatically credit against future teams you activate on the #team.

+    You can manage more than one organization under the same account, with different billing and payment methods per organization.
+You can run more than one brand per organization.
 - question: What payment methods do you accept?
   answer: |-
     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.